 3. Gather your committee

-There are instances when your encouragement and investments are met with resistance or rejection.
-There are other times when a staff person has reached their full potential and more encouragement is needed.
-There are times when character issues may require a transition.
-In situations like this, working with a personnel committee or similar group in your congregation is imperative.
-It is best practice to involve such a group in evaluating staff regularly and often, not simply when there is a problem.
+Sometimes your encouragement and investments are met with resistance or rejection.
+At other times perhaps a staff person has reached their full potential and more encouragement is needed.
+Yet occasions do arise when character issues may require a transition.
+In situations like this, it is imperative that you work with a personnel committee or similar group in your congregation.
+Best practices involve such a group in evaluating staff regularly and often, not simply when there is a problem.
 As a sounding board for you and representatives to the congregation, these groups can join you in making helpful recommendations and difficult decisions.
 It is wise not to “hire” or “fire” alone.

 4. Communicate graciously